Is Petya Virus the New Internet Apocalypse? Find Out More in this Article

 In any case, victims must never pay the ransom as it encourages the attackers.
 Even if victims do pay there is also no guarantee that all files will be intact and complete.

-Instead, the best thing to do is to restore all files from a backup.
+Instead, the smart thing to do is to restore all files from a backup.
 If this isn’t possible, there are some tools that can decrypt and recover some information.
 If you require any IT Services to protect your data, please contact us, at IT Solution.